[Poem] A Walk

 The chant: What sounds after a double bar line?

-(Not this podcast, not that horn) / now the crescendo, please, mama
+(Not this podcast, not that horn)--

 I went for a walk.
 It was a loop